 Vibrant, friendly, full of creative ideas and positive energy, Krista is a natural connector.
 As a former high school transition coordinator, she says, “I focused on finding out what students wanted to do after school and try to make our way to building that.”

-She points to Michael, her first Community Guide customer, sitting next to her in the coffee shop.
+She points to Michael, her first Community Engagement customer, sitting next to her in the coffee shop.
 “Michael, do you want to share what your goals are?”
 He perks up and pulls out a sheet of paper.
 At the top of his list of goals: starting a band.

 “This Is Us,” he says, grinning as he shares the band’s name.